Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 Here $L_{\nu,0}(x)$ is the symmetric L\'evy stable PDF of Eq.~\ref{Eq:SymLevy}.
 The transport coefficient $K_{\nu}$ describes the width of the packet and is given in terms of the microscopic parameters of the model~\cite{Kessler2012}.
 The L\'evy exponent $\nu= ( \widetilde{U}_0 + 1) / 3$ is such that the solution approaches a Gaussian when $\widetilde{U}_0\to5$. $K_\nu$ vanishes as $\widetilde{U}_0\to 1$ due to the divergence of the average $\tau$.

-As discussed in Sec.~\ref{Section:IntroLevy}, power-law tails lead to infinite moments.
+As discussed in Sec.~\ref{Section:IntroLevy}, power-law tails lead to infinite moments and hence the L\'evy law in Eq.~\ref{eqLevy} as a stand alone solution is not valid for very large $x$ and finite time.
 The resolution of this paradox lies in the fact that the random variables $\tau$ and $\chi$ are in fact correlated, since longer flight durations lead to larger displacements.
 In fact, the largest jump in the process $p(t)$ cannot be much larger than a length scale that increases as $t^{3/2}$, beyond which the tails of the L\'evy PDF are naturally cut off.
 This is made evident by completely neglecting the restoring friction force.
 Then the momentum undergoes pure diffusion, scaling like $t^{1/2}$ and the jump size scales accordingly as $t^{3/2}$.
 This is a kind of L\'evy walk, rather than a L\'evy flight.
-It is different from the original L\'evy walk discussed in Sec~\ref{Section:IntroLevy}, where the largest jump scales linearly with measurement time, since there the velocity is constant between turning points while here the motion is stochastic between any two zero crossings.
+It is different from the original L\'evy walk, where the largest jump scales linearly with measurement time, since there the velocity is constant between turning points whereas here the motion is stochastic between any two zero crossings.
 This spatial regime, where the L\'evy density (Eq.~\ref{eqLevy}) holds, is therefore valid only up to a length scale that grows like $t^{3/2}$.
 This L\'evy regime also shrinks as $\widetilde{U}_0$ increases and vanishes as $\widetilde{U}_0\to 5$, beyond which only the Gaussian regime survives.
-To handle these correlations, a powerful tool called the Montroll-Weiss equation has to be employed~\cite{metzler2000random, Zaburdaev2015Review}, relating the joint PDF of jump lengths and waiting times to the density of particles $P(x,t)$ using the convolution theorem of Laplace and Fourier transforms.
+To handle these correlations, a powerful tool called the Montroll-Weiss equation~\cite{MontrollWeiss} has to be employed~\cite{metzler2000random, Zaburdaev2015Review}, relating the joint PDF of jump distances and waiting times to the density of particles $P(x,t)$ using the convolution theorem of Laplace and Fourier transforms.
 Going through the analysis of the Montroll-Weiss equation, it is indeed found that Eq.~\ref{eqLevy} is valid in the central regime (Fig.~\ref{fig:fig6}).